 Nestled in the Chugach Mountains in the Girdwood Valley, the historic Crow Creek Mine offers a unique blend of historical buildings, antiques, and rare mining equipment as well as access to explore the mine’s original claims.
 Visitors can learn to pan for their gold and give it a try along Crow Creek (extra fees apply).
 Adult $13, seniors $11, and kids $6.

 Crow Creek also offers guests the chance to gold mine for themselves.
 Tickets include a gold pan, shovel, bucket, demonstration, glass vial, and pay dirt packet.
-Adults $25, seniors $21, and kids $16.
+Adults $35, seniors, Alaska residents, and military $31, and kids $26.

 Flattop Mountain Trail

 The most hiked trail in Anchorage, Flattop Mountain is great for hikers of all abilities and offers stunning views of the city and surrounding mountain ranges.
 Day-use parking at any state park trailhead is the same.
 Cost for parking: $5.
 Don’t have a car?
-Flattop Mountain Shuttle offers round-trip transport to the mountain for $25.
+Flattop Mountain Shuttle offers round-trip transport to the mountain for $25 during the summer.

 Alyeska Aerial Tram

 Get a bird’s-eye view of Turnagain Arm, surrounding glaciers, kettle ponds, and maybe even a moose or bear browsing the slopes above Alyeska Resort.
 The Alyeska Aerial Tram ferries skiers all winter, and sightseers all year long.
-Adults $48.
-Kids $15.
+Admission: adults $43, senior $30, youth $33.

 Alaska Botanical Garden

 With more than 1,100 species of hardy perennials and 150 native plant species, the Alaska Botanical Garden is the place to experience the abundance of the summer sub-arctic growing season and to learn about flora native to Southcentral Alaska.
-Summer Admission: Adults $5, kids $5, and children under 6 are free.
+Daytime Rates: Adults $14, Students, senior (65 and older) and military $10, and members and children under 6 are free.

 The Bear Tooth TheatrePub

 Named after Bear Tooth Peak in the Alaska Range, the Bear Tooth TheatrePub is not your ordinary movie house.
 A full-service kitchen features food made to order and delivered to you in the theatre (with the help of a glow-in-the-dark number).
-The movie house features second-run contemporary, independent, foreign, and classic films.
-Admission $8.50
+The movie house features second-run contemporary, independent, foreign, and classic films, with admission starting at $7.

 Eagle River Nature Center